Exeter-Diabetes/CPRD-Cohort-scripts/README.md

 This directory contains the scripts which are common to all three cohorts: 'all_patid_ckd_stages', 'all_patid_ethnicity', and 'all_t1t2_cohort'.
 These pull out static patient characteristics or features based on longitudinal data which may go beyond the index date of the cohorts (e.g. all_patid_ethnicity uses ethnicity codes from all time for each patient, which may occur later than the index date for a cohort).

-In addition, this directory contains templates for the scripts which pull out data relative to the cohort index dates ('baseline_biomarkers', 'comorbidities', 'smoking', 'alcohol', 'ckd_stage' and 'final_merge').
+In addition, this directory contains templates for the scripts which pull out data relative to the cohort index dates ('baseline_biomarkers', 'comorbidities', 'smoking', 'alcohol', 'ckd_stages' and 'final_merge').
 The final cohorts each use tailored versions of these to account for the different index dates, the different biomarkers/comorbidities required for the different cohorts, and different additional inclusion/exclusion criteria which are applied in the 'final_merge' script.
 In addition to these differences, the cohorts have different additional scripts which pull in additional information e.g. the treatment response cohort also has biomarker responses (6/12 month post-index) and post-index comorbidity occurrences, used to evaluate treatment response.

 The exact 'tailored' and additional scripts used to create each cohort dataset can be found in the relevant subdirectory: [01-At-diagnosis](https://github.com/Exeter-Diabetes/CPRD-Cohort-scripts/tree/main/01-At-diagnosis), [02-Prevalent](https://github.com/Exeter-Diabetes/CPRD-Cohort-scripts/tree/main/02-Prevalent), [03-Treatment-response-(MASTERMIND)](https://github.com/Exeter-Diabetes/CPRD-Cohort-scripts/tree/main/03-Treatment-response-(MASTERMIND)), along with a data dictionary of all variables in the final cohort dataset.